The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 A carving of the Viking Ingólfur on the front door of Ingólfsskáli by Erlendur F. Magnússon

-Ingólfur is believed to have stayed by the southeast corner of Mt.
-Ingólfsfjall in South Iceland by Fjallstún, but Ingólfsskáli Viking longhouse stands by the west side of the mountain.
+Ingólfur is believed to have stayed at the southeast corner of Mt.
+Ingólfsfjall in South Iceland by Fjallstún, but the Ingólfsskáli Viking longhouse stands by the west side of the mountain.

 Mt.
 Ingólfsfjall - Silfurberg